NadiiaSkobel/GBIF_LDT_usage_KSU/README.md

 # Output example
 ![image](https://github.com/user-attachments/assets/20375187-46bf-4f8e-85fa-8eb28c3e2997)

-This project was created to automate the processing of Releve research data.
+This project was created to automate the processing of Relevé research data.
 If you have any questions or suggestions, please reach out through skobel2015@gmail.com

 # Refence